Jerrdrax/CS50x2019/cs50-1-Hello/README.md

 ## Hello

-* Program that ask the name of the user
+* Program that asks for the name of the user
 and prints in terminal hello.

 ### Example